-- Nesting beaches have been destroyed by development or polluted waters
+1. Nesting beaches have been destroyed by development or polluted

-Beginning each May, sea turtles make their way to our shores to lay their eggs in the sand.
+Sea turtle nesting season in Broward County is typically from March through September.
+Sea turtles make their way to our shores to lay their eggs in the sand.
 The process takes several hours for the turtle, and once she buries the eggs, she leaves and does not return.
 The eggs incubate for about two months, and then the hatchlings make their way out of the nest.
 It seems as if the hatchlings purposely wait until the temperature cools down and then emerge from the nest after dark.
-This is when they scramble to the water, with any luck surviving long enough to come back one day and lay their own eggs.
+This is when they scramble to the water, with any luck the female sea turtles survive long enough to come back one day and lay their own eggs.

 There are five species that visit our area: Loggerhead, Green, Leatherback, Hawksbill, and Kemp's Ridley, although the Hawksbill and Kemp's Ridley are not known to nest in South Florida.
 Loggerhead nests are most commonly found in our area.

-The 2012 Sea Turtles and Their Babies Program will run from Friday, July 6 through Friday, August 31.
-This evening program begins at 8 p.m. at the Mangrove Hall at the Anne Kolb Nature Center, followed by a hatchling release on the beach afterward.
-The fee is $8 per person, and preregistration and prepayment are required - no walk-ins are accepted, as space is so limited.
+This evening program begins at 8 p.m. in the Mangrove Hall at Anne Kolb Nature Center, followed by a hatchling release on the nearby beach afterward.
+The fee is $10 per person, and preregistration and prepayment are required - no walk-ins are accepted, as space is so limited.
 Participants should also anticipate paying for metered parking at the release site.

 No artificial lights or cameras are permitted at the beach hatchling area - viewing of hatchlings takes place under darkness.
 Also, there is no guarantee hatchlings will be seen on any given night.